docs

 10 CARC Codes Billing Companies See Most in 2026

-The ten most common Claim Adjustment Reason Codes (CARCs) billing companies encounter on 835 remittances, with what each one means, how to investigate, and where it routes in a denial workflow.
+The ten most common Claim Adjustment Reason Codes (CARCs) billing companies see on 835 remittances, what each means, how to investigate, and where it routes.

 Short answer